 3D printed drugs are already here

-In 2016 Aprecia Pharmaceuticals announced that SPRITAM (levetiracetam) tablets, for oral suspension, are commercially available as an adjunctive therapy in the treatment of partial onset seizures, myoclonic seizures and primary generalized tonic-clonic seizures.
+In 2016 Aprecia Pharmaceuticals announced that SPRITAM (levetiracetam) tablets, for oral suspension, are commercially available as adjunctive therapy in the treatment of partial-onset seizures, myoclonic seizures and primary generalized tonic-clonic seizures.
 SPRITAM is the first prescription drug product approved by the U.S. Food and Drug Administration (FDA) that is manufactured using 3D printing technology.

 “As we explored potential applications for our 3D printing technology in prescription drug products, it was important that we identified disease areas with a real need for patient-friendly forms of medication,” said Don Wetherhold, CEO of Aprecia.
 “SPRITAM is designed to transform what it is like to take epilepsy medication, and is the first in a line of products we are developing to provide patients and their caregivers with additional treatment options.”

 SPRITAM is formulated with Aprecia’s proprietary ZipDose Technology, which combines the precision of 3D printing and formulation science to produce rapidly disintegrating formulations of medications.
 Manufactured in a regulated commercial-scale facility, SPRITAM is available in four unit-dose strengths, including 250 mg, 500 mg, 750 mg and 1,000 mg.
 Nearly three million people in the United States were living with active epilepsy in 2013, and about 150,000 new cases are being diagnosed every year in the U.S. Swallowing challenges can make taking medication difficult.